Abbey National: Development

 Lloyds TSB attempted to merge with the bank in July 2001, though that was ultimately rejected by the Competition Commission.
-Abbey also ventured into the wholesale loans business.

 At first, this provided a good profit stream, despite the criticisms of some analysts.
 This eventually undid the company, however, when Enron turned out to be unsafe and the 11 September attacks in New York damaged confidence in various financial areas.
 From this point, Abbey struggled from financial losses and a tarnished image.
 The chief executive, Ian Harley, a long-time Abbey employee, resigned and his post was filled by an outsider, Luqman Arnold.

 Arnold spearheaded a major reorganisation of the bank.
 The First National business was sold, with the car hire business sold to Lloyds TSB for £46 million, with the remaining business sold to General Electric for £848 million.
 In September 2003 the brand name was shortened to Abbey, the abbey.com domain name launched and the Abbey National umbrella logo dropped.
 Banking literature was also simplified as part of the programme, labelled 'turning banking on its head'.